julioarhernandez/purevanity/src/_includes/service-pages/cellulite.md

    What to Expect During a Session
 </h3>
 <p class="services-details-two__text-2">
    A session typically takes around 30 to 45 minutes.
-The provider will start by preparing the area, and the hyperdilute Radiesse will be applied to stimulate collagen and restore volume to improve skin texture.
+The provider will start by preparing the area, and the hyperdilute Radiesse® will be applied to stimulate collagen and restore volume to improve skin texture.
 </p>
 <p class="services-details-two__text-2">
    The procedure is comfortable and non-invasive, with most patients experiencing only mild warmth or pressure.
 Results continue to improve over time as the body responds with increased collagen production.